Janet Zagoria, ZagDesign Owner

 By actively participating in multimedia, web and other tech organizations (in positions such as president and program director), I have been immersed in the latest web industry technology since the 90s.

 I was able to bring all my skills, and develop a whole lot more along the way, to make ZagDesign a one-stop shop.
 I also partner with a talented group of technologically savvy experts and artists to make sure all clients’ needs are met.

 In 1980, I started on an endeavor that is still current.
-I bought a house and discovered, since this was before disclosure laws, that the water system was privately owned and was equivalent to service and quality found in a third-world country.
+I bought a house and discovered, since this was before disclosure laws, that the water district was equivalent to service and quality found in a third-world country and was privately owned.

 The road for me in business has been (roughly in this order):